varunKT001/tomper-readmify/README.md

 - [x] Easy to interface.
 - [x] No markdown knowledge is required.
 - [x] Various themes to suit every user's need.
-- [x] A variety of addons, such as Github Streaks, Github Stats, Profile Views, etc., each with a ton of themes to choose from.
+- [x] Addons like Github Streaks, Github Stats, Profile Views, etc., each with a variety of themes.

 - [x] Feedback can be provided by users.
 - [x] Responsive for all screen sizes.